 Lawrence describes his homeland, Oxfordshire, to Ali: “Not desert country.
 Fat country.”
 Paul’s home, Caladan, is a water-rich world; offworlders like him are seen by Fremen as “water fat.”

 Ali asks why Lawrence does not have his father’s last name.
 “Because he didn’t marry my mother,” Lawrence explains.
 “Then you are free to choose your own name” Ali responds.
 Lawrence’s new allies call him by the name Al-Aurens, or Aurens.
+Likewise, Paul’s mother and father are not married, and once in the desert he takes a new name.

 The first time Lawrence and Paul Atreides kill, they are forced into it; ritualistic killings of fellow tribesmen to resolve a dispute, with the rest of the tribes gathered and watching.